-Gift baskets can be made for every occasion and every person.
-They can be costly to make or buy, but with a little planning and creativity, you can craft the perfect gift–even if that person has everything.
+Looking for the perfect gift that shows you care?
+Creating homemade gift baskets for friends and loved ones is easy and saves money.
+They can be costly to buy, but with a little planning and creativity, you can craft the perfect gift–even if that person has everything.

 When you personalize a gift, it says a lot about you.
 It says you cared enough to put love and effort into creating something for someone who’s important to you.
 And, that special someone will be impressed.

 Sure, you can buy gift baskets from a professional and spend any amount you want.
 They look good and come in a variety of themes and containers.
 But, wouldn’t a basket fashioned personally by you send a more meaningful message?
 Not to mention it’s a lot cheaper and more fun.
 Homemade foods from your kitchen (for example) are the perfect gifts for your basket.

 Ask yourself three questions before you get started:

 - Who is it for?

 - How much am I willing to spend?